 History of psychology

-Representative publications:
+Selected publications:

 Anneke Sools, and Yashar Saghai.
 Forthcoming, “A visual-narrative creative writing approach for stimulating anticipatory moral imagination in everyday life.”
 In Beyond Words: Interdisciplinary Intersections of Creative Writing and Wellbeing, edited by Caty Flynn and Ursula Hurley, Routledge.